celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ## Motivation

-Current Data Availability Sampling (DAS) network protocol is inefficient.
-A _single_ sample operation takes O(log2(N)) network round-trips(where N is the square size).
-This is not practical and does not scale for theoretically unlimited data square Celestia network enables.
-The main motive here is a protocol with O(1) round-trip for _multiple_ samples, preserving the assumption of having a 1/N honest peers connected.
+The current Data Availability Sampling (DAS) network protocol is inefficient.
+A _single_ sample operation takes log2(k) network round-trips(where k is the square size).
+This is not practical and does not scale for the theoretically unlimited data square that the Celestia network enables.
+The main motive here is a protocol with O(1) round-trip for _multiple_ samples, preserving the assumption of having 1/n honest peers connected.

-Initially, the Bitswap and IPLD were adopted as a base for the DA network protocols, including DAS, block synchronization (BS) and blob/namespace data retrieval (ND).
-They gave battle tested protocols and tooling with plugability to rapidly scaffold Celestia's DA network.
+Initially, Bitswap and IPLD were adopted as the basis for the DA network protocols, including DAS, block synchronization (BS), and blob/namespace data retrieval (ND).
+They gave battle-tested protocols and tooling with pluggability to rapidly scaffold Celestia's DA network.
 However, it came with the price of scalability limits and round-trips resulting in BS slower than block production.
-Before network launch, the transition to the optimized [ShrEx protocol][shrex] for BS and integrating [CAR and DAGStore-based storage][storage] happened optimizing BS and ND.
-However, DAS was left untouched preserving its weak scalability and roundtrip inefficiency.
-Shwap specifically addresses these and additionally provides an extensible and flexible framework for BS, ND and beyond.
+Before the network launch, the transition to the optimized [ShrEx protocol][shrex] for BS and integrating [CAR and DAGStore-based storage][storage] happened optimizing BS and ND.
+However, DAS was left untouched, preserving its weak scalability and roundtrip inefficiency.
+Shwap addresses these and provides an extensible and flexible framework for BS, ND, and beyond.

 ## Specification